 If you both answer “yes" to the above, a financial management app might be one more tool in managing your relationship.

 Virtual systems can do more than physical systems, but more isn't always better.
 Check out these pros and cons:

 - Saves time with automation as most of these programs sync to your credit cards and bank accounts and quickly input information to detailed couples' budgeting worksheets.
 They also facilitate paying bills with the click of a button.

-- Keeps you up-to-the-minute on your spending, Financial management apps can sync your individual actions to your combined budget so you both know what’s happening in real time.
+- Keeps you up-to-the-minute on your spending, Financial management apps can sync your individual actions to your combined budget so you both know what's happening in real-time.

-- Provides more comprehensive management capabilities—all your income, saving, spending, investments can all be handled in one app
+- Provides more comprehensive management capabilities—all your income, saving, spending, and investments can all be handled in one app

 - Out of sight, out of mind.
 Mindful spending is harder when you can't see the actual money.